dgreisen/u2db/html-docs/conflicts.rst

 the known state on the other side of the synchronization.

 Implementations are not required to use transaction ids.
-If they don't they should return an empty string when asked for a transaction ids.
+If they don't they should return an empty string when asked for a transaction id.
 All implementations should accept an empty string as a valid transaction id.

 Revisions